This post may include affiliate links. Thank you for your support.

 - 4 TBS Unsalted Butter – DIVIDED

-- 1 pound large Shrimp – peeled, deveined & shells reserved (SEE NOTES)
+- 1 pound Large Shrimp – peeled, deveined & shells reserved (SEE NOTES)

-- 2 Bay Leaves
+- 2 whole Dry Bay Leaves

-- 8-10 Green Onions – sliced: white/light green parts only (about ¾ cup) (reserve dark green parts for garnish)
+- 8-10 whole Green Onions – sliced: white/light green parts only (about ¾ cup) (reserve dark green parts for garnish)

 - 2 medium Carrots – small dice (about ¾ cup)